siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Topology and Discreteness.md

 two independent cycles, so a closed flow is labeled by an integer pair
 $(m,n)$.

-Those same winding classes determine intrinsic circulation.
-The angular momentum carried by the closed flow is
+Those winding classes do more than label allowed modes.
+They classify the circulation itself.
+The same closed winding that forces discrete matching also carries intrinsic angular momentum:

 $$
 \mathbf{L}=\int \mathbf{r}\times\frac{\mathbf{S}}{c^2}\,dV.
 $$

 Spin is this intrinsic angular momentum of the self-closing flow.
 It is not a separate property added afterward.
+Its sign is set by handedness: the orientation of the circulation relative to the direction of advance.
-Different winding classes $(m,n)$, together with their handedness, define different discrete spin classes.
+Different winding classes $(m,n)$, together with that handedness, define different discrete spin classes.

 The allowed wavelengths and frequencies are therefore discrete.
 Different integers label different global modes.
 The key point comes before any specific